henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 --------- | ----------- | -------------
 `_parent`   |  | `"blocks"`
 `_siblings`   |  | `"components"`
 `_isA11yComponentDescriptionEnabled `   | Disables the hidden label that provides the component description to screenreader users.
-The label is specified in the `_globals._component[componentName].ariaRegion` in the `properties.schema:globals.ariaRegion` | `true`
+They appear under the component heading and are designed to help users understand how to interact with the user interface by providing a simple name and description of its behaviour.
+Labels are specified in the `_globals._component[componentName].ariaRegion` | `true`
 `_isA11yCompletionDescriptionEnabled `   | Disables the hidden title label that describes the state of the component to screenreader users.
 Useful if the component is of no interest to a screenreader user - such as an optional decorative graphic component. `_isOptional` components default to `false`| `true`
 `_onScreen`   | Attribute for attaching predefined animation to the component when the element comes into view | See [documentation](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes#_onscreen-documentation) below